 The tongue of the wise makes knowledge acceptable.
 Proverbs 15:2

 A gifted teacher is hard to find.
 Many who feel called to be a teacher do little more than just share information.
 Their words may fill the air but how much of what they say is empowered by the Divine and goes straight into a man’s spirit?
 Sometimes, very little.
-That’s because knowledge is more than just the impartation of facts.
+That’s because knowledge is more than just passing on factual information.

 - To teach successfully, I must have wisdom.
 That means, personally, I have come to the end my myself and recognized how desperate I am for God’s wisdom.
 Not only has God imparted it, but I learned it through obedience.